Flavors of Italy: The Very Best of Emilia-Romagna

 Remarks

 The cooking class is run by Le Cesarine, a company that organizes culinary experiences at local people’s houses.
-Classes can take place in Bologna (best for large groups), Modena and Parma.
-Your class will last about 3 hours, during which you will help the Cesarina prepare 3 courses.
+Classes can take place in Bologna (best for large groups), Modena, and Parma.
+Your class will last about 3 hours, and you will help the Cesarina prepare 3 courses.
 In the 4th and final hour, you will enjoy a meal (lunch or dinner) made of the courses you prepared during the class.
-Water and one bottle of house wine every 3 people are included.
+Water and one bottle of house wine for every 3 people are included.

 Luggage transfer is included in your package.
-Normally, the luggage is collected from 09.00 at the reception of the hotel and is delivered at the following hotel by 15.30.
-Every luggage must be marked with a visible luggage tag.
-Please make sure yours have correct tags.
+Normally, the luggage is collected from 9:30 am at the reception of the hotel and is delivered at the following hotel by 3 pm.
+Each piece of luggage must be marked with a visible luggage tag.
+Please make sure yours has the correct tags.
 If your luggage is not ready by the time the driver comes to collect it, you may need to have to pay directly a local taxi for the service.
 Please consider that the luggage is not insured during the transport.
 You need to have your own insurance.
 Do not leave valuables or fragile items in your luggage.
-Normally you cannot use the luggage transport service to skip the stage.
-In case you need help to skip the stage, please contact our emergency number.Covid-19 Info
+Normally you cannot use the luggage transport service to skip a cycling stage.
+In case you need help to skip the stage, please contact the emergency numbers found in your final travel documents.

 This tour is run by Cycle Europe.